 Sam isn’t just pushing herself to keep going – and to remains conscious – but to keep thinking.

 We’re often shown glimpses of Jack’s special forces training, but this is our first sustained encounter with Sam’s own fieldcraft, hinting at her USAF career beyond that shown in the series.
-Although previously told she’s served as a combat pilot over the disintegrating Yugoslavia, it’s not something we see her demonstrate on screen but here it overshoots the cockpit and lands behind enemy lines with SERE – Survival, Evasion, Resistance, and Escape.
-A part of the airman’s arsenal since the Second World War, SERE training – or survival training – focuses not just on dodging patrols or starting campfires, but on mental preparedness, particularly situational awareness (SA).
+Although previously told she served as a combat pilot over the disintegrating Yugoslavia, it’s not something we see her demonstrate on screen but here it overshoots the cockpit and lands behind enemy lines with SERE – Survival, Evasion, Resistance, and Escape.
+A part of the airman’s arsenal since the Second World War, SERE – or survival – training focuses not just on dodging patrols or starting campfires, but on mental preparedness, particularly situational awareness (SA).

-2017’s Air Force Handbook 10-644: Survival Evasion Resistance Escape (SERE) Operations breaks the process of situational awareness into four actions designed to keep the airman’s thinking clear and reasoning firmly grounded in facts: Observe/Perceive, Analyze/Interpret, Decide, and then Execute and Modify.
-Given how closely the Air Force worked with the production, it’s fair to say that what we see is rooted in authenticity.
+2017’s Air Force Handbook 10-644: Survival Evasion Resistance Escape (SERE) Operations breaks the process of situational awareness into four actions designed to keep the airman’s thinking clear and reasoning firmly grounded in fact: Observe/Perceive, Analyze/Interpret, Decide, and then Execute and Modify.
+Given how closely the Air Force worked with the production, it’s fair to say that what we see on screen is rooted in authenticity.
 Not so much turning the remains of the SGC’s UAV (Unmanned Aerial Vehicle) into a rocket launcher that somehow relies on the Kull warrior walking across her precise line of sight, but the improvised camouflage and the attempt to signal the UAV with her watch – it’s SERE in action.

 [See also: Amanda Tapping in Conversation – Full Video]